Reactions of the Eastern Orthodox churches to the 2018 Moscow–Constantinople schism: Orthodox Church in America

+In March 2023, Metropolitan Tikhon condemned the Russian invasion of Ukraine while reaffirming his support for Metropolitan Onufriy and his UOC-MP which according to Tikhon fell victim to "generalized religious persecution".

 Churches under the jurisdiction of the Russian Orthodox Church

 Belarusian Orthodox Church

 On 11 September 2018, the synod of the Belarusian Orthodox Church (the Exharcate of the Russian Orthodox Church in Belarus) issued a statement proclaiming their "unanimous support" for the position of Patriarch Kirill of Moscow, protesting the actions of the Ecumenical Patriarchate.

 On 5 October, the Metropolitan Paul (Ponomaryov) of the Belarusian Orthodox Church "urge[d] the Patriarch Bartholomew [of Constantinople] and the synod of the Church of Constantinople to review their decisions and do everything possible to either disavow the previous decision or withdraw it, stopping this process, which [...] is taking absolutely distinct forms of church schism throughout Eastern Orthodoxy[.]"

 After the schism the Belarusian Orthodox Church has not released an official statement about the break of communion with the Ecumenical Patriarchate.
 Since it is the exarchate of the Russian Orthodox Church, it obeys the decisions of the Holy Synod of the ROC.